 Tips for Sending Your Credit Report Dispute

-It can be helpful to include a copy of your credit report with the disputed information circled so the credit bureau can easily identify the information you're disputing.
+It can be helpful to include a copy of your credit report with the disputed information circled so the credit bureau can easily identify what you're disputing.

 You might also consider sending the letter with a return receipt request.
-A representative from the credit bureau signs the return receipt and it's mailed back to you, giving you additional proof that your dispute was received.
+A representative from the credit bureau signs the return receipt, and it's mailed back to you, giving you additional proof that your dispute letter was received.